flutter/website/src/docs/get-started/install/_ios-setup.md

      1. Open the default Xcode workspace in your project by running `open ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
+     1. Select the device you intend to deploy to in the device drop-down menu next to the run button.
-     1. In Xcode, select the `Runner` project in the left navigation panel.
+     1. Select the `Runner` project in the left navigation panel.
      1. In the `Runner` target settings page, make sure your Development Team is selected.
         The UI varies depending on your version of Xcode.